tamimhasan19702/holiday-calendar/README.txt

 Tags: holiday, calendar, wordpress-plugin
 Requires at least: 6.0
 Tested up to: 6.7
-Stable tag: 1.0.0
+Stable tag: 1.0.1
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 A WordPress plugin to manage holidays with titles, descriptions, dates, and links, displaying past, present, and future holidays.

 == Description ==
-Holiday Calendar is a WordPress plugin that allows you to add holidays with a title, description, date, and page link.
+Holiday Calendar is a WordPress plugin that allows you to add holidays with a title, description, multiple dates, and page link.
 The plugin features three cards that display past, present, and future holidays.
 You have the option to set all your holidays in the holiday post type.
 Each post type will contain:

 - **Title**: The name of the holiday.
 - **Description**: A brief description of the holiday.
-- **Date Field**: The date of the holiday.
+- **Date Field**: The date(s) of the holiday (multiple dates can now be added).
 - **Link Field**: A link that will be connected to a button.
 - **Button Text Field**: An optional field to add custom text for the button.
 - **Custom Class Field**: An optional field to add a custom class to the button.